 Applicants must disclose any Conflict of Interest in relation to any application in writing to firstname.lastname@example.org at the time of submitting the application or when the Conflict of Interest arises or is likely to arise.
 The Applicant must take steps as the Department of Foreign Affairs and Trade and Department of Education and Training reasonably require to resolve or otherwise deal with that Conflict of Interest.
 Obligations for the management of Conflicts of Interest by Funding Recipients are set out in the Deed for Student Mobility Programmes.

-It is the Funding Recipients (i.e. the Australian University's) responsibility to ensure that all Student details are entered into ISEO at least 3 weeks before the Student departs Australia (see Section 5).
+Funding Recipients (i.e. the Australian Universities) must ensure that all Student details are entered into ISEO at least 3 weeks before the Student departs Australia (see Section 5 and Section 7.2).

-To assist with Program promotion, monitoring and evaluation, the New Colombo Plan Secretariat may, from time to time, seek supplementary information from universities on Mobility Projects.
+To assist with Program promotion, monitoring and evaluation, the New Colombo Plan Secretariat may, from time to time, seek supplementary information from Funding Recipients on Mobility Projects.
 As such, Funding Recipients should retain photographs, newspaper clippings, video clips and/or web links documenting the Mobility Project that can be provided on request.
 Funding Recipients are also encouraged to send such materials to the Department of Foreign Affairs and Trade (email@example.com) at any time.
 Funding Recipients must seek Student consent before providing any images to the Australian Government and advise the Students that the Australian Government may collect, use, disclose and publish the Student's personal information for the purpose of the New Colombo Plan, including its promotion.